 Interpreting the results

 Time to First Byte (TTFB)

 Time to first byte is the speed it takes your hosting to get the files and website to you.
 It does not include any time to download the resource, and is generally a good indicator of an overloaded server.
-The best thing to do is to talk to your service provider to see if something could be done.
+The best thing to do is talk to your service provider to see if something could be done.
 If they are in-able to solve the problem, a migration to a different host or service might be needed.
-TTFB issues can also be a result of a poorly optimized database, or system.
+TTFB issues can also be the result of a poorly optimized database or system.
 Caches can also be deployed to greatly reduce TTFB times.